Low FODMAP Oatmeal with Strawberries

 Tips

 • You can replace chia seeds with flaxseeds, which are also low FODMAP.
+You can even use them on their own to make a Flaxseed Porridge Without Oats.

 • You can easily turn this porridge recipe into a no-cook overnight oatmeal.
 To do so, mix oats, milk, chia seeds, and strawberry purée into a jar, seal it, and leave it in the fridge overnight, ready for the following morning.